 The glue that made everything stick was the material.
 They really liked the songs.
 Furthermore, they liked playing together and were eager to publicly demonstrate their new skills.
 I was able to teach multiple instruments and multiple skill levels at the same time.
 The fruits of their labor were immediately tangible due to the fact that we were constantly putting the songs together at the end of every class.

 “I thought to myself, this is how I would run a music school if I ever started my own.”

 A classroom experience promoted a business model that changed my life.
+I knew if I could educate an entire classroom of kids with varying skill levels at once then I would be able to do so much as an entrepreneur.
 That Summer, I collected a handful of my students for a summer music camp and the Franklin Music Academy was born.